uddina/Minecraft_Skin_Generator/README.md

 </a>

 ### Hugging Face Space
-You can use the [Hugging Face Space](https://huggingface.co/spaces/Nick088/Stable_Diffusion_Finetuned_Minecraft_Skin_Generator) which runs on CPU and will be slower, you can duplicate it by clicking the 3 dots in the right up corner and duplicate it on cpu to skip queue and also you can use your paid GPU to make it go faster
+You can use the [Hugging Face Space](https://huggingface.co/spaces/Nick088/Stable_Diffusion_Finetuned_Minecraft_Skin_Generator), you can duplicate it by clicking the 3 dots in the right up corner and duplicate it on cpu to skip queue and also you can use your paid GPU to make it go faster

 ## Changelog